Sugar Land, Texas: Politics

 At the start of the 21st century, Sugar Land was well-known as a Republican stronghold.
 More recently, the city has been trending Democratic in presidential elections; after voting Republican in 2012 and 2016, Sugar Land was won by Joe Biden in 2020.

 Sugar Land is located in Texas's 22nd congressional district.
 It is represented in the US House of Representatives by Republican Troy Nehls, a former Fort Bend county sheriff.
 The district had long elected former House Majority Leader Tom DeLay, who served from here from 1985 until his 2006 resignation.
 Previously in 1976, Republicans ran a write-in campaign and gained election of Republican Ron Paul, who served briefly in 1976.
 He ran for a full term in 1978, serving from 1979 until 1985.

 In the Texas Legislature, most of Sugar Land is represented in District 17 of the Texas Senate, which is represented by Republican Joan Huffman.
 Some western segments of the city and its extraterritorial jurisdiction, including the master-planned communities of New Territory, Greatwood, River Park and Telfair, are situated in District 18, represented by Republican Lois Kolkhorst.
 She succeeded Glenn Hegar in a 2014 special election following the latter's election as Texas State Comptroller earlier that year.

 In the Texas House of Representatives, most of Sugar Land is located in District 26, which is represented by Republican Rick Miller, a retired United States Navy officer and current Sugar Land businessman.
 Some parts of the city are also represented by Democrat Ron Reynolds (the Sugar Land Business Park) in District 27 and Republican Phil Stephenson in District 85 (the River Park, Commonwealth and Riverstone communities).

 Sugar Land Hospitals

 Fort Bend County does not have a hospital district.
-Despite this though, there is a cluster of medical centers near Sugar Land's Town Center, namely including a CHI St. Luke's hospital complex and the Sugar Land Medical Center, which contains numerous medical offices and clinics near Southwest Freeway.
+Despite this, there is a cluster of medical centers near Sugar Land's Town Center, including a CHI St. Luke's hospital complex and the Sugar Land Medical Center, which contains numerous medical offices and clinics near Southwest Freeway.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.